 Waiting for student loan bills to show up in the mailbox is a terrible strategy.
 If one of your lenders is working from an old address, late fees and interest charges will pile up.
 Don’t let a collections agency be the one who notifies you about the status of one of your loans.

-The good news is that it is fairly easy to track down all of your student loans.
+The good news is that it is reasonably easy to track down all of your student loans.
 For Federal loans, the Department of Education’s Student Loan Database will have all the information you need.
 On the database, you can find all of your loans, how much you owe, and the servicer responsible for collecting payments.
 The best place to track down private lender information is usually your credit report.

 Tips to Getting Serious About Repayment

 - Make a Budget – It sounds like a pointless exercise, especially if you try to be frugal already, but making a budget and sticking to it will ensure that your hard-earned dollars go as far as possible.
-Free resources like mint.com make the process incredibly easy.
+Free resources like mint.com make the process relatively easy.

 - Get Lower Payments on Your Student Loans – This one might sound counter-intuitive, but the fastest way to pay off your student loans requires getting the lowest monthly payment possible.
 The idea is to free up as much cash as possible each month so that you can pay off the highest interest rate loans first.